 |Mr Nesbitt||Classroom Teacher||Contact|

-In Computing and ICT at Central Lancaster High School the subject is designed to allow opportunities for all pupils to develop their capability, creativity and knowledge in computer science, digital media and information technology.
+Computing and ICT at Central Lancaster High School is designed to allow opportunities for all pupils to develop their capability, creativity and knowledge in computer science, digital media and information technology regardless of their starting point.
 They will develop and apply their analytic, problem-solving, design, and computational thinking skills.
 By understanding how changes in technology affect safety, including new ways to protect their online privacy and identity they will be able to recognise inappropriate content, contact and conduct, and know how to report concerns.
 They will become creators as well as users of digital content.

 KS3 Overview of Units